Preparation for guilty plea in the magistrates court

 - The information and copy summons together with the certificate of service.

-- Initial details of the prosecution case and covering letter.
+- Initial details of the prosecution case and covering letter including information to assist the sentencing court - see the preceding section on sentencing information.

 - The file containing the original and copy statements and documentary exhibits.

 - Any 'real' exhibits which the inspector wishes the court to see and which can safely be brought to court.

 - Sufficient copies of any photographs or other material which the prosecutor wishes to place before the court.
 (6 copies will normally suffice - 3 Magistrates; Clerk; witness; defence.
 Note that the defence must also be provided with copies of any material which is placed before the court).

 - Relevant law - marked copies of Acts, Regulations and legal authorities.
 You should also include authorities which may assist the court when sentencing, namely the Definitive Guideline for the sentencing of health and safety cases- see the section on the sentencing hearing for further guidance.

 - Sufficient copies of any letters giving previous advice, enforcement notices and evidence of previous convictions or cautions.